fspoettel/linkding-on-fly/README.md

 ### Pricing

-Assuming one 512mb VM and a free 3GB fly volume, this setup costs ~$3.20/month.
+Assuming one 512MB VM and a free 3GB fly volume, this setup costs ~$3.20/month.
 Backups with B2 are free (for the first 10GB, then $0.005 per GB).

-### Install Fly
+### Install fly

 Follow [the instructions](https://fly.io/docs/getting-started/installing-flyctl/) to install fly's command-line `flyctl`.